cisco-asp-web/LTRMSI-3000/Readme.md

 * Lab Topology [LINK](#dCloud-lab-Topology)
 * Remote Access [LINK](#remote-access)
 * Project Jalapeno [LINK](#jalapeno)
-* Lab 1 - XRd Topology Setup and SRv6 L3VPN + SRv6 TE Configuration (LINK TO PROVIDE)
+* Lab 1 - XRd Topology Setup and SRv6 L3VPN + SRv6 TE Configuration [LINK](!https://github.com/cisco-asp-web/LTRMSI-3000/blob/main/lab_1/lab_1-guide.md)
 * Lab 2 - Kubernetes SRv6 with Cilium (LINK TO PROVIDE)
 * Lab 3 - SONIC DC Fabric Bring Up (LINK TO PROVIDE)
 * Lab 4 - Host Based SRv6 static routing with SONIC (LINK TO PROVIDE)

 ## Github Repository Overview
 Each of the labs is designed to be completed in the order presented.
 Lab 1 will launch our XRd topology with baseline configurations.
-In each subsequent lab (2-5) we'll add SRv6 configurations and make use of our SRv6 network.
+In each subsequent lab (2-5) we'll add SRv6 configurations, make use of our SRv6 network and switch to SONIC to discover new uses cases and way to configure our network

 ### Root Directory